roamlab/reactemg/README.md

 ### Logging

-We use Wandb to track experiments.
+We use wandb to track experiments.
 Decide whether you want metrics online or offline:

 ```bash
 # online (default) – set once in your shell